wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 You can customize some visual attribute from the plugin option.
 For better integration, you can both overwrite the template and customize the look and feel writing your own CSS rules.

 == Changelog ==

+= Version 1.1.0 - RELEASED: MAY 06 , 2015 =

+* Added: advanced reviews custom post type.
+* Added: check the review status from a single page.
+* Added: filter the reviews by status or update the status with bulk actions

 = Version 1.0.8 - RELEASED: APR 14, 2015 =